newlandsvalley/purescript-js-fileio/README.md

     bower install
     pulp build

-## To build the example
+## To build the Halogen example

-Note that the example only works with purescript-pux under ps 0.12 but should give an indication of how the library may be used.  cd to the example directory and run:
+cd to the halogen-example directory and run:

-    ./build.sh
+    npm run build

 And then navigate to the __dist__ directory.